 - A. Total Fund Appropriation Changes must be approved through City Council Resolution.
-These amendments must also comply with the City's Alternative Expenditure Limitation.
-In order to provide flexibility to respond to unanticipated increases in revenues, 10% of the total operating budget should be set aside as a contingency appropriation (as long as this contingency is backed by available fund reserves - B. Uses of contingency appropriations must be specifically approved by the City Council.
-This may be by Council motion rather than resolution. - C. Shifts in appropriations within fund totals between lines of appropriation may be made only upon approval of the City Council Mayor.
-Procedures for appropriations budget transfers and delegation of budget responsibility will be set by the City Manager.
+These amendments must also comply with the City's Alternative Expenditure Limitation. - B. Uses of contingency appropriations must be specifically approved by the City Council.
+This may be by Council motion rather than resolution. - C. Shifts in appropriations between lines of appropriation may be made only upon approval of the City Council.
+Procedures for budget transfers and delegation of budget responsibility will be set by the City Manager.